-TVA’s Paradise Fossil Plant is located in western Kentucky on the Green River near the village of Paradise.
-The plant has three units and three large natural-draft cooling towers.
-Paradise is TVA’s only coal-fired plant with cooling towers, which are more usually are seen at nuclear plants.
+TVA’s Paradise Fossil Plant was located in western Kentucky on the Green River near the village of Paradise.
+The plant had three units and three large natural-draft cooling towers.
+Paradise was TVA’s only coal-fired plant with cooling towers, which are typically seen at nuclear plants.

 Units 1 and 2 went on-line in 1963, each with a generation capacity of 704 megawatts.
 At the time, they were the largest operating units in the world.
-A third unit became operational in 1970, with a capacity of 1,150 MW.
+A third unit became operational in 1970, with a summer net generating capacity of 971 MW.
 In 1985, a barge-unloading facility was added so that coal could be delivered by barge as well as by train and truck.

 Toxics Release Inventory

 TVA is required to report annually to the Environmental Protection Agency on the amounts of chemicals released by its fossil-fuel plants.
 Check here for the latest data on Paradise.